 The most important thing to understand about AI search is this: AI Overviews, ChatGPT search, Perplexity, and every other AI-driven discovery tool do not replace SEO-optimised content.
 They consume it.
 These systems are trained on and cite from the same web that Google indexes.
 If your content is shallow, poorly structured, or untrustworthy, AI will not surface it — for exactly the same reasons Google would not rank it prominently in traditional results.

-The practical difference is structural rather than strategic.
+The practical difference between AI-era SEO and what came before is structural rather than strategic.
 AI systems favour content with front-loaded answers (the core response in the first 150 words), self-contained passage sections (127–167 words that answer a specific sub-question without requiring context from the rest of the page), and FAQPage schema that makes question-and-answer pairs machine-readable.
 These are adjustments to how you present information — not a new philosophy of what information to produce.
-For the specific implementation, our guide on how to get cited in Google AI Overviews covers the exact content structure required.

 The companies overhauling their entire strategy every time a new AI search feature launches are solving a problem that does not exist.
 The companies quietly maintaining excellent content, strong authority, and clean technical infrastructure are the ones appearing in AI citations without changing anything about their fundamental approach.
 This is why we covered 12 reasons the SEO industry’s AI hype train deserves scepticism — the signal-to-noise ratio on this topic is very low.